travitch/whole-program-llvm/README.md

    This may prevent configuration errors being cause by the unexpected production of the hidden bitcode files.

-Example building bitcode module with clang
+Building a bitcode module with clang
 ===============================

     export LLVM_COMPILER=clang